Some interesting articles about Steadicams

 back of the Betacam in the normal way but this restricts the mobility

-to the balance of the rig.
-The best option is to record onto DAT or to
+compromise to the balance of the rig.
+The best option is to record onto

-use radio mics. to radio the sound from the mixer to the Betacam.
+DAT or to use radio mics. to radio the sound from the mixer to the

 Answer: I don't think so; the Steadicams from 15 years ago are still

-but it is still based on the same physical principals of balance and mass
+different but it is still based on the same physical principals of

 Question: How much work is out there for Steadicam operators?